data-miner00/book/contents/blockchain/dealing-with-nfts-in-algorand.md

 ## Opt In Asset

 Opting in an asset is a security mechanism offered by Algorand to prevent users from receiving spam NFTs without their consent.
-The NFTs might have tax, legel or reputational risks.
+The NFTs might have tax, legal or reputational risks.

 To opt into an asset, all the user need to do is sending that particular asset to themself with 0 amount before receiving the actual asset from third party.
 This essentially creates a "record" or entry as I would like to call under the account for having that particular asset but with 0 amount.